 SHARE is funding research and synthesis to better understand equity and sanitation, such as the Menstrual Hygiene Matters: a free and comprehensive resource for improving menstrual hygiene for women and girls in middle and lower income countries.
 We are also conducting research into estimating disparities in sanitation-related disease burden, inclusive sanitation and have funded a Sanitation Mapper tool that plots sanitation coverage to reveal disparities in access.

-Below is the full list of SHARE equity-related research and outputs, listed under three main thematic areas: (1) Gender and WASH (2) Wealth and WASH (3) Disability and ageing and WASH.
+Below is the full list of SHARE equity-related research and outputs, listed under three main thematic areas:

 You can find additional material related to these studies, including videos and power point presentations, by going to our Resource Library and searching for the ‘equity’ research theme: